cibernox/ember-power-select-blockless/README.md

 This component uses internally ember-power-select, but uses the `get` helper to render an specific attribute in each item of the list.

-All options are the same than those in ember-power-select with the addition of a new one, `labelPath`, which tells the component which attribute of each option should use to render each option of the list as well as the content of the trigger.
+All options are the same as those in ember-power-select but with the addition of one new one, `labelPath`.
+This tells the component which attribute from options to use (to render each option of the list).
+That same attribute will also be the one rendered as the content of the trigger.

 ```hbs
 {{power-select-blockless options=users selected=user labelPath="name" onchange=(action (mut user))}}